100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 [![Not secure connection](not_secure.png){:.image-border}](not_secure.png)

-We need to issue production certificate.
+We need to issue production-ready certificate.
 Let's go to VPS and stop containers:

 ```bash
 # run in VPS! in app dir